MrKaszeba19/fpWeather/README.md

 - `fpweather -s 0 -u 1 -o D -l Gdynia` displays the full temperature info of Gdynia in a flat string using Metric units
 - `fpweather -s 4 -u 1 -o +DGh -l Gdynia` displays the full info of Gdynia in a flat string using Metric units
 - `fpweather -s 4 -u 1 -o full -l Gdynia` does the same as above

+## Future plans

+Note that the plans may change or be cancelled at all.
+- Checking the weather forecast for the next few days
+- Weather history
+- Improved JSON output
+- Integration with other console apps (maybe)

 ## More info